 We are dedicated to educating our own personnel on the importance of sustainability and how to integrate environmentally friendly practices in our everyday activities.
 Through our national recycling efforts, Holland & Knight recycles approximately 383 tons of paper each year.
 Holland & Knight is one of the first firms in the country to be recognized as an ABA/EPA Climate Challenge partner.
 Holland & Knight is also serving as a pilot firm for the implementation of the ABA's model sustainability policy.

-Holland & Knight professionals have the expertise to assist government and private entities target and undertake development in a manner that reduces automobile dependence and reliance on existing infrastructure, thereby reducing the detrimental environmental, financial and social impacts of sprawl.
+Holland & Knight professionals have the extensive experience and knowledge to assist government and private entities target and undertake development in a manner that reduces automobile dependence and reliance on existing infrastructure, thereby reducing the detrimental environmental, financial and social impacts of sprawl.
 In addition, we can assist in the planning and implementation of developments containing balanced, compact and pedestrian-oriented neighborhoods and districts, and in public and private sector efforts to provide diverse housing options and an equitable approach to environmental impacts.